zfengli89/template-scala-parallel-universal-recommendation/README.md

 7. Run your edited query script and check the recommendations.

 ##Tests
-**Integration test**: Once PIO and all servcies are running but before any model is deployed, run `./examples/integration-test` This will print a list of differences in the actual results from the expected results, none means the test passed.
+**Integration test**: Once PIO and all services are running but before any model is deployed, run `./examples/integration-test` This will print a list of differences in the actual results from the expected results, none means the test passed.
 Not that the model will remain deployed and will have to be deployed over or killed by pid.

 **Event name restricted query test**: this is for the feature that allows event names to be specified in the query.
 It restricts the user history that is used to create recommendations and is primarily for use with the MAP@k cross-validation test.
 The engine config removes the blacklisting of items so it must be used when doing MAP@k calculations.
 This test uses the simple sample data.
 Steps to try the test are:

 1. start pio and all services
 2. `pio app new handmade`
 3. `python examples/import_handmade.py --access_key <key-from-app-new>`
 4. `cp engine.json engine.json.orig`
 5. `cp event-names-test=engine.json engine.json`
 5. `pio train`
 6. `pio deploy`
 5. `./examples/single-eventNames-query.sh`
 6. restore engine.json
 7. kill the deployed prediction server